rolve/gitlab-tools/README.md

 (Java 11 or greater).
 For authentication, the tools work with a 'token.txt' file, which must contain a
 [GitLab access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html)
-with `api` scope.
-If no such file is found, the program can create a suitable access token for you.
-You'll need to provide your GitLab username and password for this one time.
+with `api` scope. ~~If no such file is found, the program can create a suitable access token for you.
+You'll need to provide your GitLab username and password for this one time.~~ (This is currently broken for newer versions of GitLab.)

 Note that all commands can be executed repeatedly without changing previously created or published things (they are [idempotent](https://en.wikipedia.org/wiki/Idempotence)).